tick4441/banBTP/README.md

 This chatbot is extremely lightweight and easy to use. being based on a super small language model that can run on low ram.

 BananaBTP is licensed under BSD clause 3.
+BrainBTP is 100 percent open-source, It's dataset is also open.

+Currently the dataset is 1545 lines of txt.
+It aims to be small and perform on small computers.